 New Zealand has strict biosecurity rules.
-Goods with the potential to harbor organisms, organic material or other things that may cause unwanted harm to natural and physical resources or human health cannot be imported into New Zealand unless an import health standard has been developed.
+Goods that have the potential to harbor organisms, organic material or other things that may cause unwanted harm to natural and physical resources or human health cannot be imported into New Zealand unless an import health standard (IHS) has been developed.